 - In 2010 the Quality Assurance Agency (QAA) complimented the University on the excellence of its research-based teaching and the training for employability of its students.
 We also received a 'judgement of confidence' from the QAA for our management of academic standards and quality of learning opportunities – the highest rating available.

-- Newcastle’s score in the annual National Student Survey (NSS) 2011 is higher than the national average, with 89% of respondents agreeing or strongly agreeing that they were satisfied with the overall quality of their course.
-Fourteen individual subjects came in the top ten nationally for overall student satisfaction with Molecular Biology, Biophysics and Biochemistry, Media Studies and Speech Sciences all achieving a 100% satisfaction score.
+- Newcastle’s score in the annual National Student Survey (NSS) 2013 is higher than the national average, with 90% of respondents agreeing or strongly agreeing that they were satisfied with the overall experience at Newcastle University.

 - Most of our academic schools have advisory boards which include graduate employers as members, and we undertake regular surveys of employers’ perceptions of Newcastle graduates’ skills to inform improvements to our courses.

 - Almost half of our degrees are developed with and accredited by, professional organisations.

 - A member of the elite Russell Group, an association of leading research-intensive UK universities.

 - Placed as one of the UK’s top 20 research institutions with the publication of the UK’s official survey of research quality, the Research Assessment Exercise (RAE) 2008.